dangormanjr/dangormanjr.github.io/teaching.md

 # Teaching

+I have experience teaching U.S. cultural and religious history, as well as topics in the history of Western civilization.

 ## Instructor of Record ##

 * Adjunct professor, “Cults, Chakras, & Crunchy Granola: New Age Religions in America,” 4.0-credit summer course, University of Rochester, July 2019.